hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

 ABNF definitions in {{app-grammars}} for grammars for both the byte string presentations predefined in {{-cbor}} and the application-extensions).

+In addition, this document finally registers a media type identifier and a content-format for CBOR diagnostic notation.
+This does not elevate its status as an interchange format, but recognizes that interaction between tools is often smoother if media types can be used.

 ## Terminology

 {{Section 8 of RFC8949@-cbor}} defines the original CBOR diagnostic notation,